AP® U.S. HISTORY

-Attend eight classes throughout the year, so you're never studying at the last minute.
+Attend eight classes starting in January, so you're never studying at the last minute.

 Success on the AP exams can save you thousands on your college tuition.
 It’s too important to leave your studying until the last minute.
 Our course covers a month’s worth of review per lesson.
 This way, you’ll stay on top of the toughest U.S. History topics including Gilded Age politics and the Cold War.

 Our AP U.S. History course is built using Barron’s tried-and-true content.
 Between your live sessions, continue reviewing key content and quizzing yourself with the included Barron’s book.

 - 8, 2-hour live sessions with an expert AP teacher

 - A companion book from Barron's

 - Teacher-written summary notes from each class

 - Online access to the slide decks and questions from each lesson

 Are this year’s AP exams different because of the current COVID-19 pandemic?

 Currently, CollegeBoard is planning a traditional, in-person AP exam administration for May 2021.
 If circumstances surrounding the coronavirus COVID-19 pandemic do not allow for in-person testing, an alternate solution will be found (likely involving online testing).